pribala/fullstack-nanodegree-vm/vagrant/catalog/readme.md

 items.
 The project implements a JSON endpoint that serves the same information as displayed in the HTML endpoints for an arbitrary item in the catalog.

+### JSON Endpoints

+To view the entire catalog as JSON:
+  * click the catalog link on the heading bar
+  * visit the url localhost:8000/catalog

+To view JSON for an item in the catalog
+  * click the item detail link on the item details page
+  * visit the url localhost:8000/item.json/<item-id>

 ###What's Included

 Within the repo you'll find the following directories and files: